Academic studies in Finland

 Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Greece, Hungary, Indonesia, Kosovo, Luxembourg, Montenegro, Serbia, Tanzania, Thailand: €510 per month exempt from tax if the period of stay in Finland does not exceed 183 days within a calendar year.

-Argentina, Austria, Barbados, Brazil, Czech Republic, Georgia, India, Israel, Netherlands, Pakistan, Romania, Russia, Sri Lanka, Turkey, Ukraine, United Arab Emirates and Vietnam: €510 per month exempt from tax if the period of stay in Finland does not exceed 183 days within a calendar year.
+Argentina, Austria, Barbados, Brazil, Czech Republic, Georgia, Germany, India, Israel, Netherlands, Pakistan, Romania, Russia, Sri Lanka, Turkey, Ukraine, United Arab Emirates and Vietnam: €510 per month exempt from tax if the period of stay in Finland does not exceed 183 days within a calendar year.

 Egypt: Pay is exempt from tax if the work relates to studies or a business traineeship (Egypt: also industry traineeship).
 As regards other income, €510 per month is tax-exempt.